Joe Moeller

 Gentleman Joe called his 1966 World Series appearance his greatest thrill as a player

-Joe Moeller was just 23 years old when Hall of Fame manager Walter Alston summoned him from the bullpen to relieve Cooperstown’s Don Drysdale in Game 1 of the 1966 World Series.
-The American League champion Baltimore Orioles already torched Big D for four runs in his two innings of work.
-Young
+Joe Moeller was 23 when Hall of Fame manager Walter Alston called him from the bullpen in Game 1 of the 1966 World Series.
+The Orioles had already scored four runs off Don Drysdale in two innings.
+The first two batters Moeller faced were future MVPs: Brooks Robinson and Boog Powell.
+In his previous

 Brooks Robinson called the '66 World Series his greatest thrill; Moeller retired him in Game 1